David-Durst/embeddedHaskellAetherling/README.txt

             1. Emitting an implementation of the Space-Time IR circuit in Magma, a Python HDL.
             2. Running the Magma file to generator Verilog.
             3. Simulating the Verilog with Verilator and ensuring that with the inputs specified by the _inputs variable, such as "single_map_inputs", the circuit produces output which has the correct Space-Time type and the values are the same as those specified by the _output variable, such aas "single_map_outpuot".
     e.
-To explore each of the variables discussed in point 3.d
+To explore each of the variables discussed in 3.d
         i.
-Use Haskell REPL
+Use the Haskell REPL
             1. Start the RPL by typing the following (without "") in the terminal: "stack ghci --test"
             2. The above command should be issued from the directory "/home/pldi/pldi/embeddedHaskellAetherling/" ii.
 Some useful functions in the Haskell terminal are: